tudibursuc/get-pi-monte-carlo/README.md

 You need to create a python virtual env using `poetry` (https://python-poetry.org/)

 ```
-poetry env use (which pyenv python)
+poetry env use (pyenv which python)
 poetry install --no-root
 poetry run uvicorn server.main:app --reload
 ```